THE CLIENT’S ATTENTION IS DRAWN PARTICULARLY TO CLAUSES 13, 15.2, 17, AND TO SCHEDULE 3 PARAGRAPH 6, AND SCHEDULE 6 PARAGRAPH 2.

-9.6 Each Indemnified Party shall mitigate losses which it may incur as a result of a matter that may give rise to a claim under this Clause 9.
+13.8 Each Indemnified Party shall take reasonable steps to mitigate losses which it may incur as a result of a matter that may give rise to an Indemnity Claim under this Clause 13.

-(ii) the Services, Documentation or any information obtained by the Client through use of the Services will meet the Client’s requirements or individual needs or be fit for the Client’s purpose, whether or not such requirements, needs or purposes have been communicated to the Provider.
+(b) the Services, Documentation or any information obtained by the Client through use of the Services will meet the Client’s requirements or individual needs or be fit for the Client’s purpose, whether or not such requirements, needs or purposes have been communicated to the Provider.

-(b) comply with applicable laws and regulations with respect to its activities under the Contract (including the Data
+(b) comply with all applicable laws and regulations with respect to its activities under the Contract (including the Data Protection Legislation);

 (d) carry out its obligations under the Contract in a timely and efficient manner;